-Since we were kids, society pushed us to go to school, to get a job, to get married, to buy a house and have our own kids.
+Since we were kids, society pushed us to go to school, to get a job, to get married, to buy a house and have kids.
 But is this kind of life for everyone?
 Everybody is different and has different needs.
 Therefore, why should we all follow the same path?

-I’ve always wanted to work in marketing & advertising and I have learnt so much from my job and the people around me but is this all there is?
-I didn’t mind waking up in the morning and going to work but after 2 and a half years I have started to think how my life is gonna look for the next 30 years.
+I’ve always wanted to work in marketing & advertising and I’ve learnt so much from my job and the people around me but is this all there is?
+I didn’t mind waking up in the morning and going to work but after 2 and a half years I have started to think how my life is gonna look in the next 30 years.

-I know that this is becoming a trend right now; you hear about people quitting their jobs or postponing their studies to travel all the time but usually they are choosing this path because they hate their jobs or because they are not ready yet to go to university.
+I know that this is becoming a trend right now; you hear about people quitting their jobs or postponing their studies to travel all the time but usually, they are choosing this path because they hate their jobs or because they are not ready yet to go to university.

 The question we are getting most often is: ‘How do you afford to travel full time?’.
-Well, we have been saving up money for the past 2 years with no purpose in mind.
-Every extra cash we had at the end of the month was put into a savings account.
+Well, we’ve been saving up money for the past 2 years with no purpose in mind.
+Every extra dollar we had at the end of the month was put into a savings account.

 I want to travel while I am young because now I am in good health, I can walk for miles every day, I can climb mountains, I can bike for hours and do any form of physical activity.
 When you are getting older, traveling gets harder and more tiring.